younggrasshopperza/vue-node-express-mysql-auth/README.md

-# Part 7: Create Middleware functions
+# Part 8: Controller for Authentication